ricvalerio/foregroundappchecker/README.md

 Usage
 -----
+To use this library, you will need to request permissions in order to support different versions.

+To support ICS until Lollipop, you need to request android.permission.GET_TASKS permission.

-To use this library on Lollipop or above, you need to request permission for UsageStats.
+To support Lollipop or above, you need to request android.permission.PACKAGE_USAGE_STATS permission.

 In it's simplest form, and to get the package name of the foreground application, you can do like so: